TremeschinArchive/ModularMusicVisualizer/README.md

 <p align="center">
   High quality video music visualization tool for the music production community.
   <br><hr>
   <i>Support for Music Bars and Piano Roll mode, Video as background, enable / disable whatever you want.
 Hack the code at your will.
-Real Time mode for live DJing</i>
+Real Time mode for live DJing and some extra modes</i>
 </p>
 <hr>